Zenthrose/HRM-c--vulkan/README.md

 - **Interactive Communication** - CLI and GUI interfaces for human-AI interaction
 - **Resource Intelligence** - Real-time monitoring and OOM prevention
 - **Cloud Storage Integration** - Memory compaction and distributed storage
-- **Character-Level Language Mastery** - Training on literary and scientific texts
+- **Character-Level Language Mastery** - Training on conversational and scientific texts
-- **Academic Text Generation** - Research paper writing capabilities

 This represents the **culmination of autonomous AI development** - a system that can **modify its own code**, **evolve through learning**, **repair itself automatically**, and **communicate naturally** while maintaining production stability across all major platforms.